FHMZ/app-condo-docs/README.md

 ---

-## 📚 Condo Management Documentation
+## 📚 Condo Management - Docs

-### *This repository centralizes all documentation related to the development of the **Condo Management Platform**, including core project notes, standards, and MVP planning details.*
+### *This repository organizes all official documentation for the development of the **Condo Management Platform**, covering project notes, technical standards, and MVP releases.*

-### *It is structured to ensure easy access, modular growth, and long-term maintenance as the platform evolves.*
+### *It is designed to be modular, easy to navigate, and ready to evolve as the platform grows.*

 ---